bupd/digital-wellbeing/README.md

 - note volume % with time of connected devices
 - note power usage (if possible)
 - list how many times sounds are heard (i.e monitoring headphones with times)
+- sync with calendar and update the schedule and see if its work and you are not working add it as a missed task.
+	- try adding it as a thing not productive (% of distracted from the work.)